manit-tree/collection-of-useful-npm-modules/README.md

 # collection-of-useful-npm-modules
 Collection of useful NPM modules

+## webview-bun

+Webview is a tiny cross-platform library to make web-based GUIs for desktop applications.

 ## clear-folder

 Ensures that a directory is empty.
 Deletes directory contents if the directory is not empty.